insarlab/MintPy/docs/google_earth.md

 ### Notes for developers ###

 save_kmz_timeseries.py takes the 3D HDF5 file and outputs a KMZ file at multiple levels of details (LODs).
-It subsets of the data into regionalized boxes, writes the required KML files, references the appropriate auxiliary resources, and zips all of the files together into a KMZ file.
+It divides the data matrix into regionalized boxes, writes the required KML files, references the appropriate auxiliary resources, and zips all of the files together into a KMZ file.

-The script also embeds a javascript using [dygraphs](http://dygraphs.com) for interactive plot of the time-series deformation at each latitude, longitude point included in the original dataset.
-This allows for the user to select any of the onscreen placemarks and view a timeseries chart displaying the timeseries data from that unique geographic coordinate.
-The Placemarks are colored onscreen based on their deformation velocity, as computed from a velocity data file.
+The script also embeds a javascript using [dygraphs](http://dygraphs.com) for interactive plot of the time-series deformation at each point.
+This allows the user to select any placemark onscreen to display the time-series data in an interactive chart.
+The Placemarks are colored based on the velocity.

 #### KML and KMZ Performance ####